uniibu/remix-ide/docs/slither.md

 ### How to use

-If a project is shared through remixd and `localhost` workspace is loaded in Remix IDE, there will be an extra checkbox shown in `Solidity Static Analysis` plugin with the label `Enable Slither Analysis`.
+If a project is shared through Remixd and `localhost` workspace is loaded in Remix IDE, there will be an extra checkbox shown in `Solidity Static Analysis` plugin with the label `Enable Slither Analysis`.

 ![](images/a-slither-analysis.png)